aas161/NeuroEvo-SANE/README.md

 # NeuroEvo-SANE
-Realization of SANE neurogenetic algorithm, feedforward with one hidden layer.
+Realization of SANE neurogenetic algorithm for adjusting feedforward neural network with one hidden layer.

+Created by Smirnov Anton
+8VM32
+Tomsk Polytechnic University